 Why are selective about our vaccinations

 Upon the advice from our vet we only vaccinate for the CD&T every year, and you’ll see why in my explanation below.
 Most of the time your focus should be on keeping a healthy herd, and then utilizing vaccines if you notice a problem on your farm or area.
 We have a very small herd of goats (5) and we try to maintain our herd with the best health practices possible.
-We also keep our goats’ immunity high by feeding an organic diet, feeding very little grain, treating holistically with herbs, etc.
+We also keep our goats’ immunity high by feeding a balanced diet of different hay (alfalfa/bermuda/timothy/orchard), feeding very little grain, & treating holistically with herbs, etc.

 Warnings on Vaccination Labels